A Fantastic Itinerary To See Paris In 4 Days

 The Catacombs

-The Catacombs are open Tuesdays to Sundays from 9:45 am to 8:30 pm.
+The Paris Catacombs are open from Tuesday to Sunday from 9:45 am to 8:30 pm (last admission is at 7:30 pm).
 They are closed on Mondays and on January 1, May 1 and December 25.

 Day 4, Option 2: Versailles